 Sit-Stand Desks Can Encourage Children

 Encouraging children, especially those with ASD, to get up and exercise can be extremely challenging.
 With so many digital devices available to children nowadays, kids aren’t getting nearly enough physical activity.
 Often, children with ASD don’t enjoy playing team sports and have trouble playing outside with other children.
 Because of their increased social anxiety levels, it is difficult for children with ASD to feel comfortable around other kids and much more difficult to enjoy playing with them.
 This issue can lead to further difficulty in getting the proper amount of physical movement throughout each day.
 With a sit-stand solution, children can work some necessary physical exercise into their day as they learn and use their computer.

-Standing alone speeds up the metabolism and helps increase balance through strengthening the leg and core muscles.
+Standing alone speeds up the metabolism and helps increase balance by strengthening the leg and core muscles.
 There is also the option of adding some light movement to increase physical activity.
 Raising the heels up and down will work the calves, lifting the knee to the chest will work the thighs and hips, arm circles can work the shoulders and back.
 All of these exercises can be done mindlessly while watching the screen.